spacekaila/McFACTS/README.md

 The entire run will have a single `output_mergers.dat` file, which gives the details of every merger throughout the run.
 If you are trying to get distributions of merger properties, you probably only need `output_mergers.dat`, but if you are trying to track the history of individual mergers or want to know e.g. the state of the nuclear star cluster after an AGN of some duration, you will want the larger output suite.

 ### Documentation
-You can find documentation on our code and different modules on our [Read the Docs](https://mcfacts.readthedocs.io).
+You can find documentation for our code and modules at our [Read the Docs](https://mcfacts.readthedocs.io).

 Input and outputs are documented in `IOdocumentation.txt`.